Call us on

 Trek through various landscapes

-where you can swim in turquoise waters and enjoy white-sandy beaches
+Swim in turquoise waters and enjoy white sand beaches

 Highlights

-Retire to a luxury safari lodge in the Singita Grumeti where you can experience absolute privacy.
+Rest and revitalise after your climb in a luxury safari lodge in Singita Grumeti Reserve where you can experience absolute privacy and spectacular game viewing

 Climbing Mount Kilimanjaro is an amazing accomplishment, no matter if you're a beginner or an experienced climber.
 Reaching Africa's roof and seeing the beautiful views at the top of the mountain gives you a sensation of fulfilment like no other.
 I'd highly recommend trekking Mount Kilimanjaro alongside visiting the Serengeti to see the wildlife this part of Tanzania has to offer.